 Directions For Marshmallow Fluff:

 In a bowl combine marshmallow root, collagen, probiotics, and warm water and whisk until thoroughly combined.
 Sit the water mixture aside.
 Place egg whites and whisk until frothy.
 Add cream of tartar, and 2 tsp powdered monk fruit sweetener to the egg whites in a bowl of a stand mixer.
 Next, whisk until it forms soft peaks.
+Set aside.

+In a medium saucepan pour in the water mixture, maple sugar, and 1/3 cup powdered monk fruit sugar.
 Add maple syrup and pure vanilla.
 Stirring until combined and no lumps.
 Insert a candy thermometer.
 Slowly bring the sugar mixture to a boil for approximately 15 minutes.
 Most importantly, do not stir the mixture as it will form sugar crystals.
 Cook until the mixture reaches a firm ball stage which is about 240-248 degrees.

 Homemade Marshmallow Fluff